Judge won't delay trial for Trump ex-adviser Steve Bannon | Law-Order

 - United States

-A federal judge on Monday declined to delay the upcoming trial of Steve Bannon, an adviser to former President Donald Trump who faces contempt charges after refusing for months to cooperate with the House committee investigating the Jan 6 insurrection.
+A federal judge has declined to delay the upcoming trial of Steve Bannon, a one-time adviser to former President Donald Trump who faces contempt of Congress charges after refusing for months to cooperate with the House committee investigating the Jan.
+6 Capitol insurrection.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)